jstormes/MfgRteCalc/README.md

 To stop the madness and to scratch an itch, I want to build out a framework targeting the manufacturing process.
 I have seen several "managers" that think "making X is nothing like making Y".
-But having done this from some I can say without a doubt, most manufacturing processes are simpler at the top level.
+But having done this for some time I can say without a doubt, most manufacturing processes are similar at the top level.
 Further most manufacturing software misses the same issues over and over.